U.S. inflation data points to firming economy

 Though permits for future home construction fell, that followed a surge in April, which hoisted them above the 1 million-unit mark.
 The pullback last month reflected a drop in the volatile multi-family sector, but permits for single-family construction touched their highest level in five years.

-(Reporting by Jason Lange; Additional reporting by Lucia Mutikani and Paige Gance in Washington and by Karen Brettell and Richard Leong in New York; Editing by Neil Stempleman)
+(Reporting by Jason Lange; Additional reporting by Lucia Mutikani and Paige Gance in Washington and by Karen Brettell in New York; Editing by Andrea Ricci)